Managing Your Dotfiles With Git and Make

 Conclusion

-Since you're using Make, you can have much more complex setup logic.
+Since we're using Make, we can have much more complex setup logic.
 For example, I have different installation paths for different operating systems and separate dedicated Makefiles for things like Vim.
 If you're curious, you can check out my dotfiles on GitHub.

 Footnotes